SaiNithesh/sap-community-developer-june-challenge-hana-multimodel/README.md

 ### Week 1 (starts on 2024-06-05)

 This week's challenge is about you [getting everything set up](setup/setup.md) and working!

+Once you have completed the setup, please post the final screenshot as described in the Setup exercise on the SAP Community thread at: https://community.sap.com/t5/application-development-discussions/submissions-for-quot-sap-hana-cloud-multi-model-quot-developer-challenge/m-p/13722570#M2028356

 ## Requirements